Andrew Zimmern

 Andrew Scott Zimmern (born July 4, 1961) is an American chef, restaurateur, television and radio personality, director, producer, businessman, food critic, and author.
 Zimmern is the co-creator, host, and consulting producer of the Travel Channel television series Bizarre Foods with Andrew Zimmern, Bizarre Foods America, Bizarre Foods: Delicious Destinations, Andrew Zimmern's Bizarre World, Dining with Death, The Zimmern List, and Andrew Zimmern's Driven by Food, as well as the Food Network series The Big Food Truck Tip.
 For his work on Bizarre Foods with Andrew Zimmern, he was presented the James Beard Foundation Award four times: in 2010, 2012, 2013, and 2017.
 Zimmern hosts a cooking webseries on YouTube, Andrew Zimmern Cooks.
-His show, What's Eating America, premiered on MSNBC in 2020.
+Another show, What's Eating America, premiered on MSNBC in 2020.

 In November 2018, Zimmern opened a Chinese restaurant, Lucky Cricket, in St. Louis Park, Minnesota.

 Early and personal life

-Zimmern was born in 1961 to Robert and Caren Zimmern and raised in New York City in a Jewish family.
+Zimmern was born in 1961 to Caren and Robert Zimmern, who worked in advertising, and raised in New York City in a Jewish family.

 As a boy, he attended James Beard's legendary Christmas and Sunday open houses with his father and father's male partner, and credits Beard's hospitality for his early culinary aspirations.
+Zimmern's mother was a college roommate of the founder of the Trader Vic's restaurant chain, which he said he would frequent in high school.
 He began his formal culinary training at the age of 14.
+His first job at a restaurant was at The Quiet Clam in East Hampton, Long Island.

-He attended the Dalton School and graduated from Vassar College.
-He worked at several fine dining restaurants in New York as either executive chef or general manager.
+Zimmern attended the Dalton School and graduated from Vassar College in 1984.
+Zimmern worked at several fine dining restaurants in New York as either executive chef or general manager.
 He has also lectured on restaurant management and design at The New School for Social Research.

 Owing to severe drug and alcohol addiction, Zimmern was homeless for about one year.
 During this period, he survived by stealing purses from cafes and selling the contents.
 In 1992, Zimmern moved to Minnesota, where he checked into the Hazelden Treatment Center for drug and alcohol addiction treatment, where he now volunteers.
 He currently resides in Minneapolis.
 He later gained wide acclaim during his four-and-a-half-year tenure as executive chef of Café Un Deux Trois in Minneapolis's Foshay Tower.
 His menus received the highest ratings from the St. Paul Pioneer Press, Minneapolis Star Tribune, Minnesota Monthly, and Mpls.
 St. Paul Magazine, as well as national publications.
 Zimmern left daily restaurant operations in 1997.

+Zimmern describes himself as a "progressive Democrat" and is friends with former U.S. Senator and comedian Al Franken.

+Zimmern was married to Rishia from 2003 to 2018.
+They have 1 son.